agentzzk/tetrisSpace3.0/README.md

-Java based Tetris Space game created in grade 10 Intro to Java class.
+Java based Tetris game created in grade 10 for my Intro. to Java class.
 Final Project.
-The media I used was for educational purposes only, I do not claim to have created any of it.
+NOTE: "TETRIS" is copyrighted.
+This game was inspired by it for educatinal purposes only.

+- Object oriented design with Java